nickjj/dotfiles/README.md

 close your terminal and open a new one.
 If you've set up GUI mode with Arch Linux you'll want to reboot instead.

-There's a few ways to customize DotFriedRice from customizing [dotfriedrice-config](./dotfriedrice-config.example) which is git ignored to forking it.
+There's a few ways to customize DotFriedRice from customizing the [dotfriedrice-config](./dotfriedrice-config.example) which is git ignored to forking it.
 The first method lets you adjust which packages and programming languages get installed as well as configure a number of other things without using a fork.

 Before you start customizing other files, please take a look at the [personalization question in the FAQ](#how-to-personalize-dot-fried-rice).